KleinMichalGit/SQLInjectionAnalyzer/Documentation/initial-setup.md

      any valid path to the folder which should be analysed.
 --scope-of-analysis:
-     OneMethodSyntaxTree           Reads C# (*.cs) files separately and investigates Syntax Trees parsed from the separate C# files, without compiling .csproj files, without performing interprocedural analysis, every block of code is considered as reachable (very fast but very inacurate).
+     OneMethodSyntaxTree           Reads C# (*.cs) files separately and investigates Syntax Trees parsed from the separate C# files, without compiling .csproj files, without performing interprocedural analysis, able to decide trivial conditional statements (very fast but very inacurate).
      OneMethodCSProj               Compiles *.csproj files, without performing interprocedural analysis.
-Every block of code is considered as reachable.
-Uses the same rules as OneMethodSyntaxTree, therefore provides the same results.
+Uses the same rules as
+                                   OneMethodSyntaxTree, therefore provides the same results.
 This ScopeOfAnalysis serves only to investigate how much time is needed for compilation of all .csproj files.
+                                   Able to decide trivial conditional statements.
-     InterproceduralCSProj         Compiles all C# project (*.csproj) files, performs n-level interprocedural analysis (where number n is defined in config.json file) for each project separately, able to decide trivial problems when solving reachability problems.
+     InterproceduralCSProj         Compiles all C# project (*.csproj) files, performs n-level interprocedural analysis (where number n is defined in config.json file) for each project separately, able to decide trivial conditional statements.
-     InterproceduralSolution       Opens all C# solution (*.sln) files, performs n-level interprocedural analysis (where number n is defined in config.json file) for each solution separately, able to decide trivial problems when solving reachability problems.
+     InterproceduralSolution       Opens all C# solution (*.sln) files, performs n-level interprocedural analysis (where number n is defined in config.json file) for each solution separately, able to decide trivial conditional statements.
-     InterproceduralOneSolution    Creates 1 universal C# solution (*.sln) by compiling all C# project files (*.csproj) and referrencing them in the solution, performs n-level interprocedural analysis (where number n is defined in config.json file) at 1 universaly created solution, able to decide trivial problems when solving reachability problems.
+     InterproceduralOneSolution    Creates 1 universal C# solution (*.sln) by compiling all C# project files (*.csproj) and referrencing them in the solution, performs n-level interprocedural analysis (where number n is defined in config.json file) at 1 universaly created solution, able to decide trivial conditional statements.
 --config:
      any valid path to valid config.json (configures rules for taint variables propagation).
 --result: